cal-badminton/tourney-schedule/README.md

 git add remote origin https://github.com/cal-badminton/tourney-schedule.git
 ```

 After running `npm run deploy`, it should create a build and then try to publish to github pages.
 You are done when you see the words `Published`.
 Updates may take a couple minutes before appearing on the website.
-You do not have to commit and push any changes to deploy it to Github Pages, but as always it is a good idea to save your changes every now and then.
+You do not have to commit and push any changes to deploy it to github pages, but as always it is a good idea to save your changes every now and then.